saviornt/PyTA/README.md

 # PyTA
 PyTA is a modern, user-friendly alternative to TA-Lib for technical analysis leveraging pandas, numpy and scipy for ease of use.
 Designed to be compatible with Python 3.10 and later, PyTA provides a comprehensive set of financial indicators and tools without the need for third-party build tools or outdated library versions.
-Ideal for developers and analysts seeking a straightforward and maintainable solution for technical analysis in financial data.
+Ideal for developers and analysts seeking a straightforward and maintainable solution for the technical analysis of financial data.

 # Installation
 From your terminal, use pip to install with the following command:<br/>